GouruRK/PPM-Visualiser/readme.md

 # Bitmap Visualiser

-This is one of my very first school project.
+This is one of my very first school project, in association with [Gabriel Heude](https://github.com/ScartoLeni).

 You can find the original subject [here](original%20subject.md).